Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Watch this video for a demonstration: [Setup Single Node Elasticsearch cluster](https://youtu.be/x-OdAdV2N7I)

+If you are using an existing Elasticsearch cluster, you can skip this section and go straight to [Logstash/Memcached and APIBuilder4Elastic](#logstash--api-builder--memcached).

 Open the `.env` file and configure the ELASTICSEARCH_HOSTS.
 At this point please configure only one Elasticsearch node.
 You can start with a single node and add more nodes later.
 More about this topic [Multi-Node Deployment](#setup-elasticsearch-multi-node) later in the documenation.
 This URL is used by all Elasticsearch clients (Logstash, API-Builder, Filebeat) of the solution to establish communication.
 If you use an external Elasticsearch cluster, please specify the node(s) that are given to you.